hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 7. It is possible to rollback transactions prepared by snapshot that failed.
    This is implemented using [XA protocol or workarounds](https://hazelcast.com/blog/transactional-connectors-in-hazelcast-jet/).
 8. Next snapshot is performed after 2nd phase of previous snapshot (commit or rollback) has completed.
+9. Result of `clear` method is not guaranteed to be replicated to all backups - `clear` method does not support overriding of `failOnIndeterminateOperationState` setting.
+   However, the following should be true: if operation on given partition succeeded (e.g. `putAsync`) with `failOnIndeterminateOperationState` enabled then previous operation (e.g. `clear`) was backed up for given partition.

 ### Other changes